FOSSBilling/FOSSBilling/CONTRIBUTING.md

 If you need more reasons than that though, then because...

 * __Shape the project's future__.
-There are a lot of open issues in our GitHub repo, by taking part in a discussion and submitting code contributions to work on the ones that are most important to you, you get to shape the future of the project.
+There are a lot of open issues in our GitHub repo, by taking part in the discussion and submitting code contributions to work on the ones that are most important to you, you get to shape the future of the project.
 * __Develop your skills__.
 Whether you are writing PHP or writing documentation, being a part of a collaborative project with others actively reviewing your work helps you to build your skills.
 * __It's fun__.
 We are transforming an outdated piece of software and building something modern and exciting, there are going to be a lot of challenges along the way, and taking part in solving them is fun and satisfying.